-Taking a step away from concrete materials, dice are a great representative tool.
-By using dice students can still see both parts (in the pips!) that they are manipulating.
-They can still push them together and pull them apart to simulate the action associated with addition and subtraction number sentences.
+In using dice, your students can still push the parts together and pull them apart to simulate the action associated with addition and subtraction or multiplication and division number sentences.
 However, they are no longer manipulating each individual unit.
 This is a step in the right direction for your students!

 As with each of the previous activities, continue to expect that your students record the fact families they generate as equations and also, possibly, in a number bond or tape diagram as well.

 Fact Family Activities For Moving Toward Abstract Thinking